Joseph Garcia (American politician): Tenure

-Garcia was sworn in as the 48th Lieutenant Governor of Colorado on January 11, 2011, succeeding fellow Democrat Barbara O'Brien.
-After being elected Lieutenant Governor, the State Legislature confirmed Joseph A. Garcia as Executive Director of Higher Education, due to his extensive experience in higher education.
-It is the first time a Colorado Lieutenant Governor has held a dual role by heading a state agency.
-The Lieutenant Governor also advises the Governor on education policy and legislation, chairs the Education Leadership Council, the Colorado Space Coalition and the Colorado Commission of Indian Affairs.
+Garcia was sworn in as the 48th lieutenant governor of Colorado on January 11, 2011, succeeding fellow Democrat Barbara O'Brien.
+After being elected lieutenant governor, the state legislature confirmed Joseph A. Garcia as executive director of higher education, due to his extensive experience in higher education.
+It is the first time a Colorado lieutenant governor has held a dual role by heading a state agency.
+The lieutenant governor also advises the governor on education policy and legislation, chairs the Education Leadership Council, the Colorado Space Coalition and the Colorado Commission of Indian Affairs.

-In 2013, Garcia was seen as a leading candidate to replace Hilda Solis as United States Secretary of Labor in the Obama administration, however the post went to Tom Perez instead.
+In 2013, Garcia was seen as a leading candidate to replace Hilda Solis as United States Secretary of Labor in the Obama administration; however, the post went to Tom Perez instead.

 Resignation

-On November 10, 2015 Garcia announced he would resign as Lieutenant Governor of Colorado and Executive Director of the Colorado Department of Higher Education to join the Western Interstate Commission for Higher Education as President.
+On November 10, 2015, Garcia announced he would resign as Lieutenant Governor of Colorado and executive director of the Colorado Department of Higher Education to join the Western Interstate Commission for Higher Education as president.
 Prior to this, Garcia was considered likely to run for Governor of Colorado in the 2018 election.

-Governor Hickenlooper nominated health care executive Donna Lynne to succeed Garcia as Lieutenant Governor and she was confirmed by the Colorado General Assembly.
+Governor Hickenlooper nominated health care executive Donna Lynne to succeed Garcia as lieutenant governor and she was confirmed by the Colorado Senate.

 Chancellor of the Colorado Community College System

 Joe Garcia is the Chancellor of the Colorado Community College System (CCCS).
-As CCCS Chancellor, Garcia leads the state’s largest system of higher education, which serves 137,000 students annually at 13 colleges and 40 locations across Colorado.
+As CCCS Chancellor, Garcia leads the state's largest system of higher education, which serves 137,000 students annually at 13 colleges and 40 locations across Colorado.

 Garcia brings demonstrated leadership and commitment to advancing higher education initiatives and access through various roles in both the public sector and in higher education.

 Garcia currently serves on the Boards for the National Student Clearinghouse (NSC) and for the Mexican American Legal Defense & Educational Fund (MALDEF).
 He is also the chair of the Education & Training Committee (E & T) for the Colorado Workforce Development Council (CWDC).